Prisgenius/alx-system_engineering-devops/0x00-shell_basics/README.md

-Priscilla is a software engineer
+priscilla is a software engineer